astral-sh/ruff-vscode/README.md

 }
 ```

-The Rust-based language server is built into Ruff directly, and both faster and more fully-featured
+The Rust-based language server is built into Ruff directly, and is both faster and more fully-featured
 than the Python-based language server.

 Use of the native server may require changes to your VS Code configuration, as some settings are